Staircase Installation Help and Tips

 Using the Rise, Run, and Angle tables.

-When choosing the geometry of your stair the unit rise and unit run, referred to as tread depth in the building codes, should always be proportioned to the human stride.
+Regarding the geometry of your stair: The unit rise and unit run, referred to as tread depth in the building codes, should always be proportioned to the human stride.
 Residential stairs should ascend at an angle or pitch between 20 and 38 degrees to assure the most comfortable walk for the age range and abilities of persons occupying homes.
+Be sure to check the angle tables below; do not just assume that a 45-degree angle for your stair case is going to work, because it really won’t.

 The rule of proportion that best suits residential stairs is:

-Once you have determined the possible rise and run options from the tables check them in this simple formula and look up the angle in the angle table to make sure it is between 20 and 38 degrees.
+Once you have determined the possible rise and run options from the tables, check them in this simple formula and look up the angle in the angle table to make sure it is between 20 and 38 degrees.
+(Again: it should not be at a 45-degree angle.)

 Rise-Run Stair Angle Chart